japhb/perl6-most-wanted/most-wanted/modules.md

 Once your work is added to the ecosystem, please **remove it from the Most Wanted list,** even if you're still fleshing out the module.

+Please also add an issue with some explanation of why you think that's needed in the ecosystem.

 ## Configuration

 * GitLike